gregory-navarro-ubtrobot/containerized-react-app/README.md

 1. `docker build -f ./Dev.Dockerfile -t react-app:dev <app directory name selected earlier>`
 2. `docker run -it -v $(pwd)/<app directory name selected earlier>:/app -p 3000:3000 react-app:dev`

-## Launch a React Development Server in with docker compose
+## Launch a React Development Server for an existing react app with docker compose
 After initializing a react app, run the following commands to build and launch the development environment.

 1. `docker-compose up --build`

 If everything is working, you should be able to navigate to `localhost:3000` and see the React app.

-## To build a production image from an existing React app [UNFINISHED] [UNTESTED]
+## Launch a production image for an existing React app [UNFINISHED] [UNTESTED]
 Run the following commands to build and launch the image described in the Dockerfile `Prod.Dockerfile`.

 The first command builds the image and the second command launches the image.